 Making the right and informed decisions while making modification to CMDB data structures can make all the difference to prevent long term impact on performance and even AR Server stability.
 I’ll begin by explaining the CMDB design a little.

 CDMB Application - BMC.CORE

-CMDB Forms are created in the same fashion as inner joins where each joined form has a common field.
-Querying these tables as a "joined view" will return only the records where both tables share the exact same value in the common field.
-With the CMDB these inner joins are then using InstanceId to find a unique match.
-To clarify this point the T(#) tables are indeed physical tables in whatever RDBMS you have deployed on.
-BMC_BaseElement and BMC_ComputerSystem_ and BMC_ComputerSystem are not these tables or joins, they are totally different DB objects ( views) created for ease of use as part of the CMDB installation in the ARSYSTEM DB.
+CMDB Forms are created in the same fashion as inner joins where each joined form has a common field used to find specific results.
+Querying these tables as a "joined view" will return only the records where both tables match exactly the same value in one column of the row (field).
+It's like pinpointing a GPS location on the map by its coordinates.
+In respect to BMC's CMDB these inner joins are then using the exact InstanceId value to find a unique match.
+To clarify this point the T(#) tables are indeed "physical" tables in whatever RDBMS you have deployed on.
+I double quoted the physical, because technically it's just electromagnetic charge where no one is serving dinner on that table.
+By physical I mean a difference between a database table and a joined view, where the view is a window that allows us to present the data in a controlled way.
+ARSCHEMA table has records that include schema Id's that make up the AR metadata and "BMC.CORE:BMC_BaseElement", "BMC.CORE:BMC_ComputerSystem_" and "BMC.CORE:BMC_ComputerSystem" are listed there as tables or joins, but they are different DB objects ( views) created to be used as part of the CMDB data present in a ARSYSTEM database.

 For example consider this "joining" of